onosproject/onos-config-model/README.md

 # Config Model Support

 This project provides a library and tools for managing YANG models in Go.
-It defines the primary interfaces for YANG-based `ConfigModel`s, provides a `Repository` abstraction for managing models, and includes a `PluginCompiler` which supports compiling and loading models from YANG modules at runtime.
+It defines the primary interfaces for YANG-based `ConfigModel`s, provides a `Registry` abstraction for managing models, and includes a `PluginCompiler` which supports compiling and loading models from YANG modules at runtime.